professorfabio/CMU-StarterProject/README.md

 $ git clone https://github.com/professorfabio/CMU-StarterProject

 (If necessary, install git)

+#### If the Kafka Python client has already been installed and no changes have been made to the code in the repo, jump straight to this step:

 - Run device-controller.py (it contains IoT-based Producer and Consumer, which produce events from sensors and consume events for the actuators)